List of Batman films cast members: The Dark Knight trilogy (2005–2012)

 The Dark Knight is a trilogy of American superhero films all directed by Christopher Nolan.
-The first reboot of the Batman film series, it is credited for revitalizing the Batman character in popular culture, shifting its tone towards a darker and more serious/realistic tone and style.
-Many Batman storylines serve as inspiration such as Batman: Year One, The Killing Joke, The Long Halloween, Knightfall, The Dark Knight Returns and No Man's Land.
+A reboot of the Batman film series, it is credited for revitalizing the Batman character in popular culture, shifting its tone towards a darker and more serious/realistic tone and style.
+Many Batman storylines serve as inspiration, such as Batman: Year One, The Killing Joke, The Long Halloween, Knightfall, The Dark Knight Returns and No Man's Land.
 The trilogy has been ranked among the greatest ever made.